patrick-zinner/quarkusk8s/README.md

 ### How does it work?
-While trying to find a way to develop with minikube locally, I've ran into the problem that rebuilding and tagging a docker image with `latest` does work in combination with `kubectl apply`.
+While trying to find a way to develop with minikube locally, I've ran into the problem that rebuilding and tagging a docker image with `latest` doesn't work in combination with `kubectl apply`.
 Kubernetes won't do anything if you apply the same configuration file without any changes.

 I also didn't want to push the image to a Docker registry everytime I make code changes and make my local